View

 Design Thinking

-Design thinking is an innovative approach that goes hand in hand with user-centered design.
+Design thinking is an innovative approach that goes hand in hand with user-centred design.
 It's a methodology that encourages a deep understanding of challenges behind user interactions.
 It promotes empathy, allowing you to put yourself in the user's shoes to gain insights that may not be immediately apparent through traditional usability testing.

 Incorporating design thinking into your product design and development process involves several key stages, including empathising with users, defining their pain points, ideating creative solutions, prototyping improvements, and testing these ideas iteratively.
 This approach fosters a culture of innovation and continuous improvement.